-Failure to meet any of the co-curricular requirements or an exhibited behavior that demonstrates lack of integrity or conflict of program's principles may result in dismissal from the program.
+Failure to meet any of the co-curricular requirements or exhibiting behavior that demonstrates a lack of integrity or conflict with the program's principles may result in dismissal from the program.
 Under extraordinary circumstances, at the sole discretion of the director, failure to meet one of the above co-curricular requirements may result in probation rather than dismissal from the program.